 The picture below shows an example of a carrying capacity graph (Figure 1).
 Here, the carrying capacity (symbol: K) for a biological species is marked by the red dotted horizontal line to describe the number of organisms that the environment can support sustainably for a given time.

 Notice that it coincides with the stable equilibrium, which refers to the population size that has reached a steady state as it aligns with the carrying capacity.
 This point indicates “zero-growth”.
 The growth is depicted as S-shaped (a characteristic of logistic growth).
 The S-shape logistic growth forms when the growth rate is slow at first (lag phase) and next speeds up (exponential phase).
 Then, the rate slows down again as the population size reaches carrying capacity.

 In the real world, though, population size tends to rise and dip in oscillations from the carrying capacity rather than a flat line as depicted in the graph.

-To calculate for the carrying capacity (K), the equation for the change of population size can be used for deriving a formula for K (Ref.5):
+To calculate the carrying capacity (K), the equation for the change in population size can be used for deriving a formula for K (Ref.5):

 where r is the intrinsic rate of increase,